onflow/flow/docs/access-api-spec.md

 ### Network Parameters

-Network parameters provide information about the flow network.
-Currently, it only includes chain-id
+Network parameters provide information about the Flow network.
+Currently, it only includes chain ID.

 ```
 message NetworkParameters {